kevinnio/deployator/README.md

 # Deployator - a deploy-capable Hubot

-This is a customized version of Hubot, enhanced to do automatic deployment from GitHub to Heroku with just sending a chat message from your company's Slack.
+This is a customized version of Hubot, enhanced to do automatic deployment from GitHub to Heroku with just sending a chat message from your company's Slack team.
 It's easy to use.
 Just deploy the bot, configure it and you're done!

-## If you deploy your bot at Heroku
+## If you deploy your bot to Heroku

 By default, Heroku is going to idle your bot after a while of inactivity.
 That will make impossible for your bot to stay aware of your team chat activity and GitHub/Heroku responses.
 Set this env vars to make your bot rockin' all day!